Blog

 Scope of the Assessment

-During the assessment the impacts and issues associated with all mining operations and the associated facilities will be reviewed, and each facility and mining location will be visited.
-The assessment will include operations and facilities in the Mototolo/Der Brochen mining area, which is made up of two underground mining shafts (Lebowa and Borwa), as well as above-ground milling, concentrator, chrome recovery and waste facilities (closed and operating).
-For more on assessment scope, see the Mototolo/Der Brochen assessment page on the IRMA website.
+During the assessment the impacts and issues associated with the site will be reviewed, and each operation and facility will be visited.
+The assessment will include brine extraction, concentration, and waste disposal areas at the Salar de Atacama site.
+For more on assessment scope, see the Salar de Atacama (SQM) assessment page on the IRMA website.

 Stakeholder Engagement in the Assessment

-Stakeholders affected by or interested in the Mototolo/Der Brochen mine are invited to submit comments to ERM-CVS on the social and environmental performance of the mine’s operations (in particular, how the site measures against the IRMA Standard for Responsible Mining).
+Stakeholders are invited to submit comments to ERM-CVS on the social and environmental performance of the SQM’s Salar de Atacama operations (in particular, how the site measures against the IRMA Standard for Responsible Mining).

 ERM Certification and Verification Services